 • Your new tuition balance (fees owed for the extension period)

-Most universities generate CAS codes within 5–10 working days of your request.
+Most universities generate CAS codes within 5 to 10 working days of your request.
 Give them 2 weeks to be safe.

 2. Maintenance funds